hamid-321/PHP-assignment-1/README.md

 First attempt at using php

-To run the project, download all flies and set up a php webserver in php storm.

 Once again the project has been hosted on a live server to allow easy access for viewing:

 http://sgc488.poseidon.salford.ac.uk/clientserver/